How much tax will I pay on my rental income?

 For a taxpayer who is under 65 and has no other income or reliefs, the rates of tax on his/her rental income are as follows:

 If you have income from employment, self employment or pensions, this income uses up the personal allowance and the lower rates before the rental income.
 The rental income may take other income into the higher rate of tax.
-The higher and additional rates of tax on a dividend are different.
+The higher and additional rates of tax on dividends are different.

 Normally, you do not pay National Insurance Contributions unless you rent out surplus accommodation in the course of your trade and the rent received is included in your trading profits.